mralmeidapoa/SalesAnalysis/README.md

 ## Motivation

-This App was developed with the aim of improve my skills in Data Engineering, Front-End, Back-End using:
+This App was developed with the aim of improve my skills in Python.
-Python v3.7.3 (libs: os, glob, time)
+Python v3.7 (libs: os, glob, time)

 The intention is to process Sales Data to create a Sales Analysis based using an archive with below layout: